-The pre-hospital care examination committee of the RCSEd incorporates the assessment committee of the IBTPHEM.
-The committee meets twice per year (January and July) and ensures governance overview of the provision of national pre-hospital exams.
+The pre-hospital care examination committee of the RCSEd incorporates the assessment committee of the Intercollegiate Board for Training in Pre-Hospital Emergency Medicine (IBTPHEM).
+The committee meets twice per year and ensures governance overview of the provision of national pre-hospital exams.
 The committee is chaired by the Convener of pre-hospital exams and has clinical and administrative representation.
-The pre-hospital care examinations committee reports to the Faculty of pre-hospital care executive, Faculty of pre-hospital care advisory group, the IBTPHEM and the RCSEd examinations committee.
+The pre-hospital care examinations committee reports to the Faculty of pre-hospital care executive, Faculty of pre-hospital care advisory board, the IBTPHEM Board and the RCSEd examinations committee.
 All clinicians involved with the DIMC and FIMC, including the Convener and examiners, are volunteers.
 Examination department and Faculty of Pre-hospital Care staff are employees of the RCSEd.

-The administrator for the DIMC and FIMC examinations is contactable on: fphc.exams@rcsed.ac.uk
+The administrator for the DIMC and FIMC examinations is contactable on: fphc.exams@rcsed.ac.uk.
+Any queries that cannot be handled by the administration team will be passed onto the Convener.